 Human papillomavirus (HPV).
-HPV is a common sexually transmitted disease that can cause genital warts called condylomas, which can occur on the inside or outside areas of the genitals and may spread to the surrounding skin or to a sexual partner.
+HPV is a common sexually transmitted disease that can cause genital warts called condylomas.
+These can happen on the inside or outside areas of the genitals and may spread to the surrounding skin or to a sexual partner.
 Because HPV infection does not always cause warts, the infection may go undetected.Women with an HPV infection have an increased risk of developing cervical cancer.
 Regular Pap tests can detect HPV infection, as well as abnormal cervical cells.
 An HPV vaccine is available to help prevent cervical cancer and genital warts.
 It is recommended starting at age 11 but can be given as young as 9 years of age.
-Discuss this with your child's doctor.Although there is treatment for genital warts (which sometimes go away on their own), the virus remains and warts can reappear.
-Certain types of HPV can also cause warts--called common warts--on other body parts such as the hands; however, these do not generally cause health problems.
+Discuss this with your child's healthcare provider.Although there is treatment for genital warts (which sometimes go away on their own), the virus remains and warts can reappear.
+Certain types of HPV can also cause warts—called common warts—on other body parts such as the hands.
+However, these do not generally cause health problems.

 Chlamydia.
 Chlamydial infections, the most common of all STDs, can affect both men and women.
 They may cause an abnormal genital discharge and burning with urination.
-In women, untreated chlamydial infection may lead to pelvic inflammatory disease (PID), which is an infection of the uterus, fallopian tubes, and other reproductive organs that causes symptoms such as lower abdominal pain.
+In women, untreated chlamydial infection may lead to pelvic inflammatory disease (PID).
+This is an infection of the uterus, fallopian tubes, and other reproductive organs that causes symptoms such as lower belly pain.
 Chlamydial infections can be treated with antibiotic therapy.
 Unfortunately, many people with chlamydial infection have few or no symptoms.
-The most common and serious complications occur in women and include pelvic inflammatory disease, ectopic (tubal) pregnancy, and infertility.
+The most common and serious complications happen in women and include pelvic inflammatory disease, ectopic (tubal) pregnancy, and infertility.
 Men may have urinary symptoms or have no symptoms while they have chlamydia.

 Syphilis.
 The initial symptom of syphilis is a painless open sore that usually appears on the penis, in the vagina, or around either sexual organ.
 Untreated syphilis may go on to more advanced stages, including a transient rash and, eventually, serious involvement of the heart and central nervous system.
 Syphilis infections can be treated with antibiotic therapy.

 Pelvic inflammatory disease (PID).
 PID is a serious complication women can get from some STDs, such as chlamydia and gonorrhea.
 PID refers to an infection of the uterus, fallopian tubes, and other reproductive organs.
-It can cause lower abdominal pain.
+It can cause lower belly pain and, later on, infertility.

 Other diseases that may be sexually transmitted include: